ngs-fzb/NTMseq/README.md

 3. Multi-locus sequence typing (MLST)

 [Input: FastQ files; Required tools: SRST2; Required database: pubMLST (automatic download)]
+#Note: this is currently being updated and replaced by MLST typing from assemblies with mlst from tseemann

 4. NTM (sub)species and resistance prediction